niqdev/devops/docs/cassandra.md

 ![cassandra-token-ring](img/cassandra-token-ring.png)

-* **virtual nodes** allow to broken a token range and assign multiple tokens to a single physical node
+* **virtual nodes** allow to break a token range and assign multiple tokens to a single physical node

 * A **partitioner** is a hash function for computing the token of a partition key and determines how a (wide) row or partition of data is distributed within the ring